rudolfgrauberger/sonar-cxx-wiki/Roadmap.md

 - Compatibility with other plugins in Sonar-Space (like the Issues plugin)
 - lexerless parser (??)
+- Develop a strategy how to deal with future SSLR versions, which would lack support for preprocessing

 We should strive to release every 3-4 months.
 As soon as we are 100% compliant, we release the version 1.0.

 To reach standard compliance, we have to address (at least) following
 issues:
+- Whitespace handling in the preprocessor
 - Support for user-defined literals (Section 2.14.8)
 - Support trigraphs
 - Issue #49